-San Severino di Centola became a ghost town—in a region that already counts at least 15 other abandoned villages, including the well-known Roscigno Vecchia, known as the “Pompeii of Cilento,” as it was abandoned quickly due to an earthquake.
+San Severino di Centola became a ghost town—in a region that already counts at least 15 other including the well-known known as the “Pompeii of Cilento,” as it was abandoned quickly due to an earthquake.
 Over the decades, vegetation-covered ancient towns have become an iconic part of Campania’s hinterland in their own right.

 Rather than trying to repopulate these towns, the challenge is how to keep them as they are: ghostly.
-In recent years, initiatives such as rural Italian homes on sale for the symbolic price of a single euro have made headlines around the world.
+In recent years, initiatives such as rural Italian have made around the world.
 These are usually efforts by towns that are on their way to being abandoned, in the hope that they can avoid that fate.
 For San Severino di Centola and other ghost towns, preservation is more important than survival.
 “These are areas in which abandoned towns have become an integral part of the scenery,” says Ottaiano, who has created walking tours of the area’s abandoned castles.
 “They represent the historical and anthropological identity of our territory.”

 Then, in the early 1980s, news got around that a real estate company based in Rome had acquired roughly 50 percent of San Severino di Centola.
 Locals grew worried.